 abqcy uses Cython to compile your Cython code into a C source file (.c).
-In order to compile the C source file into an object file (.obj) that can be used by Abaqus, the abaqus make command is used (it uses the MSVC cl compiler from Visual Studio).
-Since the compiled .c file requires the Python headers and libraries, you need to make sure that the cl compiler can find them.
-This can be done by setting the INCLUDE and LIB environment variables.
-If you do not want to set global environment variables, you can also create a .env file in the directory where you run the abqcy command.
+In order to compile the C source file into an object file (.obj) that can be used by Abaqus, the abaqus make command is used (it uses the MSVC cl compiler).
+Since the compiled .c file requires the Python headers and libraries, abqcy will try to find them automatically and update the INCLUDE and LIB environment variables.
+If it fails to find them, you need to update the INCLUDE and LIB environment variables manually.